Excellent Memory Card Reader!

 The unit installs very quickly; all you have to do is connect the body to the stand and plug it into your computer.
 Another good thing is that it is plug-and-play so you do not even have to install any drivers for it.
 But if you want to see some nice icons in your “My Computer,” you can use the CD that comes with it and install the driver/software.
 Once installed and mounted this unit works just like any other removable disk drive, so you can use this with any software you want.
 I would recommend using Adobe Photoshop Album software to manage all your photos.

-I have not had any bad experiences with this unit when I used it; my sister also have not had any problems so far.
-I used to use this unit about three times a week, because I like to take a lot of pictures which results in a lot of full memory cards.
+I have not had any bad experiences with this unit when I used it; my sister also has not had any problems so far.
+I used to use this unit about three times a week because I like to take a lot of pictures which results in a lot of full memory cards.

-I used to use this Sandisk ImageMate 6-in-1 all the time as I took a lot of pictures and I still do with my new Olympus C-8080.
-The transfer rate is amazing when copying larger mega pixel images to my computer.
+I used to use this SanDisk ImageMate 6-in-1 all the time as I took a lot of pictures and I still do with my new Olympus C-8080.
+The transfer rate is amazing when copying larger megapixel images to my computer.
 I have never had corrupt, damaged, or missing files while using the ImageMate 6-in-1.
-One other good thing is that when you insert a memory card in one of the slots, an auto-run window pops up and you can choose either to open as a folder or with a software program like Adobe Photoshop Album.
+One other good thing is that when you insert a memory card in one of the slots, and the auto-run window pops up and you can choose either to open as a folder or with a software program like Adobe Photoshop Album.

 I like using this reader and writer and would have continued to use it until I got my new camera (C-8080); I use the SanDisk Imagemate 8-in-1 now.
 I have had this unit for over a year and I had no problems with it ever.
 I will recommend this to anyone thinking about buying a flash memory card reader and writer, but if you want more I would suggest getting the 8-in-1 or better yet the 12-in-1.